 Keep in mind that Dieng Plateau is an active volcanic region and check geological reports before heading out there.

 As for lodging, you have the option to either stay in Dieng village at a homestay or commute from the main town of Wonosobo, which has better facilities.
-The latter is a good choice is the drive up to Dieng from Wonosobo is absolutely stunning.
+The latter is a good choice is a drive up to Dieng from Wonosobo is absolutely stunning.

 Keep in mind that Dieng Plateau is cold.
 It won’t be so bad in the daytime, but bring jeans and a light jacket.
 As for the nighttime, there is no heating and your room might be extremely cold.
 If you can, bring a thick blanket and some thick clothes to sleep in.
 Thick socks are highly advised.

-If you’re staying in Yogayakarta, you’ll find travel agents offering day trips to Dieng Plateau and Borobudur.
+If you’re staying in Yogyakarta, you’ll find travel agents offering day trips to Dieng Plateau and Borobudur.
 This might sound like a good idea, but you’ll end up spending most of your time on a bus and will barely get to see Dieng Plateau – it’s best to take some time to explore this area outside of a quick, day-trip tour.